firstline-idp/sample-firstline-angular/README.md

 ## Helpful resources

-- [Quick setup](https://docs.firstline.sh/quicksetup/angular) - our guide for quickly adding login, logout and user information to a Angular app using Firstline.
+- [Quick setup](https://docs.firstline.sh/quicksetup/angular) - our guide for quickly adding login, logout and user information to an Angular app using Firstline.
 - [NodeJS sample backend](https://github.com/firstline-idp/firstline-express-posts-api) - the backend counterpart to this sample app.
 - [Firstline docs](https://docs.firstline.sh) - explore our docs site and learn more about Firstline.